YuannongMao01/Improved-DenseNet-for-Brain-tumor-MRI/README.md

 ## Data
 We trained and evaluated our model using a comprehensive Kaggle brain tumor dataset comprising 7023 images, classified into four categories, including healthy brain.
-The dataset was augmented and preprocessed for optimal model training.
+The dataset was augmented and preprocessed for optimal model training.\
+The dataset can be found [here](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset)

 ## Model Architecture
 Our model advances upon the traditional DenseNet-121 architecture, integrating dilated convolution in place of some standard convolutional layers and augmenting with an SE mechanism.
 These innovations enhance the model’s representation learning capabilities.